JoeDumoulin/CSCP327/Assignment2.md

 - [Parser Combinator method without the evaluation step](http://www.onlamp.com/pub/a/python/2006/01/26/pyparsing.html?page=5)
 - [A more complex and complete description of parsing](http://effbot.org/zone/simple-top-down-parsing.htm)
 - [A clear description of all the steps for creating an infix calculator in python](http://blog.erezsh.com/how-to-write-a-calculator-in-70-python-lines-by-writing-a-recursive-descent-parser/)

+###A Grammar for Propositional Sentences###
+To create a parser for Propositional logic, we need a concrete representation of the structure of the language.
+For this representation we use the following grammar:

+>Expression -> BiconditionalExpression

+>BiconditionalExpression -> ImplicationExpression '<=>' BiconditionalExpression

+>BiconditionalExpression -> ImplicationExpression

+>ImplicationExpression -> OrExpression '=>' ImplicationExpression

+>Implication -> OrExpression

+>OrExpression -> AndExpression '|' OrExpression

+>OrExpression -> AndExpression

+>AndExpression -> NegateExpression '&' AndExpression

+>AndExpression -> NegateExpression

+>NegateExpression -> '~' Expression

+>NegateExpression -> Expression

+>Expression -> '(' BiConditionalExpression ')'

+>Expression -> LiteralExpression

+>LiteralExpression -> 'true'

+>LiteralExpresion -> 'false'

+This assignment is due on **Friday, February 7 2015**.